ethanokamura/perfectline/src/content/javascript-101/oop.md

 }
 ```

-A common issue when creating apps is calling a property from within an object that is undefined.
-This can lead to app breaking errors!
+A common issue when creating apps is calling a property from within an undefined object.
+This can lead to app-breaking errors!
 To fix this, you can use something called [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
 * If you're ever not 100% certain that the object will be defined, use optional chaining.

 Here's an example of the syntax: